jimnguyen220/readMeGenerator/README.md

 * A badge is displayed near the top of the README indicating which license the user selects and includes an explanation of the license in that section.

-* Questions section will include what the user entered in for the Github username, email address and instructions on how t o reach them with additional questions.
+* Questions section will include what the user entered in for the Github username, email address and instructions on how to reach them with additional questions.

 * Table of contents section will allow for user to click the links and is  taken to the corresponding section of README